kyleryvn/Marginal-Tax-Calculator/README.md

 # Marginal Tax Calculator
 Use this calculator to get an estimate of federal and state taxes owed.
 Federal taxes are calculated based on income and filing status, following formula given below.
+State taxes follow the same formula, given different tax rates per state.
+See states below for tax brackets of each state.

 ## Setup
 To run this project locally, clone this repository to your machine: